kaplanz/site/src/content/blog/hello-astro.md

 attached to this idea of taking inspiration from those cute [Apache] file icons and using them as a little cursor-navigable filesystem as the navbar.
 The CSS styles were easy to migrate.
 The content however, was trickier.

+[^navbar]: If you're reading this in the future after I've ~inevitably~ moved to
+    another framework or redesigned the navbar, this part may not make sense.

 Unlike in Zola where every file under `content/` magically appears in an HTML templating language variable, in Astro, I would need to reconstruct this myself.